 Information management in the Arctic LTER has two principal aims.
 The first is to maximize data access both within the project and to other researchers.
-We try to maximize data access by rapidly adding new data sets to the data base (usually before publication) and by making all of the data sets available for download from our web site and the LTER Network Data Port; the only requirements are that users: (1) read and accept the LTER Data Policy and (2) cite data sets in their published and unpublished works.
+We try to maximize data access by rapidly adding new datasets to the database (usually before publication) and by making all the datasets available for downloading with the only restrictions as outlined under the Creative Commons Attribution 4.0 International License (http://creativecommons.org/licenses/by/4.0/).
 The second aim is to optimize data usability and integration for within-site synthesis and modeling, regional and long-term scaling, and multisite or global comparisons and syntheses.
-Careful planning at the research design stage is required to ensure that any single set of measurements is easily linked to other measurements; typically this includes working closely with collaborating projects so that their work on LTER sites and experiments is optimally integrated.
+Careful planning at the research design stage is required to ensure that any single set of measurements is easily linked to other measurements; typically, this includes working closely with collaborating projects so that their work on LTER sites and experiments is optimally integrated.

-The structure of our information management system parallels the overall structure of the project, i.e. terrestrial, streams, lakes, and landscape interactions research components..
-A Senior RA is the overall project information manager with responsibility for overseeing the integrity of the Arctic LTER information system.
-However information management is a primary responsibility of all four full-time RAs associated with each of these research components.
+The structure of our information management system parallels the overall structure of the project, with four major components to the ARC LTER information system linked to the terrestrial, streams, lakes, and landscape interactions research components.
+A Senior RA, Jim Laundre, is the overall project information manager with responsibility for overseeing the integrity of the ARC information system.
+Information management is a primary responsibility of all four full-time RAs associated with each of the research components.
+While each of the four core RAs maintains the data in their area, all are in frequent communication on overall data compatibility and metadata standards (currently two work at the MBL in Woods Hole, one is at University of Michigan, and one at University of Vermont).
+Each RA is deeply involved in the actual research design, day-to-day management, and data collection within their area.
 The four RAs work closely in the field with investigators, technicians, and students to ensure quality control and appropriate documentation.
-Overall guidance is provided by the Executive Committee while the senior RA attends the LTER Network Information Manager's meetings and makes sure we are kept up to date and compatible with Network data standards.
+Overall guidance is provided by the ARC Executive Committee while Laundre attends the LTER Network Information Manager's video teleconferences and meetings and makes sure we are kept up to date and compatible with Network data standards.

-Submitting Data: Data can be submitted by contacting the individual RAs of each research components or by emailing firstname.lastname@example.org.
+Data can be submitted by contacting the individual RAs of each research components or by emailing firstname.lastname@example.org.
 An Excel form is available for submitting both metadata and data.
 Comments are used extensively throughout the sheet to aid in filling out the data.
 Data validation lists are used to created drop down lists for units, sites and data types.
 Once a file is submitted a basic check is made to ensure that the metadata and data conform to the LTER standards.
-In the near future an online form will be available for submitting metadata and data.